 Based in Providence, R.I., What Kids Can Do (WKCD) is a national nonprofit founded in 2001 by an educator and a journalist with more than 60 years combined experience supporting adolescent learning in and out of school.
 Using digital, print, and broadcast media, WKCD presses before the broadest audience possible a dual message: the power of what young people can accomplish when given the opportunities and supports they need and what they can contribute when we take their voices and ideas seriously.
 The youth who concern WKCD most are those marginalized by poverty, race, and language, ages 12 to 22.

 While other organizations share WKCD’s message and commitments, our strategies and style are unique.
 We view young people as active collaborators in every phase of our work.
 We bring local stories, voices, and resources to international attention and vice versa.
 We speak to influential adults and young people alike.
 We document the good work of others as well as sponsoring our own projects.
-We bring a thirst for peace and justice to all of our pursuits.

 In every aspect of its work, What Kids Can Do relies on strategic partnerships with: